Mid-Canada Communications: Mid-Canada Radio

 The stations shared some news and sales resources, but were programmed independently of each other except for two shared overnight programs: one for the francophone stations (CFBR, CFLK, CFLH and CFCL), and one for the anglophone stations (all others).

 Acquisition

-In 1990, Northern Cable began divesting itself of its media properties.
+On July 26, 1990, Northern Cable began divesting itself of its media properties.
 Pelmorex purchased Mid-Canada Radio, and Baton Broadcasting acquired MCTV.
 Baton also purchased Sault Ste.
 Marie's Huron Broadcasting in 1990, and converted CHBX and CJIC to the MCTV branding as well.

 Under Baton's ownership, the stations retained the MCTV branding, and became part of the Baton Broadcast System.
-The CBC stations were eventually sold outright to CBC in 2002, while the CTV stations were rebranded as CTV Northern Ontario in 2003.
+The CBC stations were eventually sold outright to CBC in 2002, while the CTV stations dropped their longtime MCTV branding and were rebranded as CTV Northern Ontario with its newscasts rebranding from MCTV News to CTV News in October 2005.

+Former MCTV logos

+Former Mid-Canada Television logos that were used in the 1980s and carried on with the MCTV branding until 2005.